 Employment Outlook & Salary Info

-The U.S. Bureau of Labor Statistics (BLS) reported that the employment of bookkeeping, accounting and auditing clerks was expected to experience an 11% growth between 2012 and 2022, as fast as average when compared to other occupations.
-This outlook was attributed to a swelling economy and the requirement for accuracy in financial reporting.
-The BLS also reported that this group earned an average salary of $37,250 as of May 2013.
+The U.S. Bureau of Labor Statistics (BLS) reported that the employment of bookkeeping, accounting and auditing clerks is expected to decline by 4% from 2018 to 2028, primarily due to technological improvements in the field.
+The BLS also reported that this group earned an average salary of $42,110 as of May 2018.